Fer-front/creditas-challenge/data-engineering/README.md

 The operation may not be completed by many reasons, such as:
  - the customer is not approved in credit analysis;
  - the customer is suspected of being a fraud;
- - the customer loses interest and quit the process.
+ - the customer loses interest and quits the process.

 ### The data

 There are 4 different datasets to handle and *integrate*.
+They are all made up, it's not real data.

 #### `google_ads_media_costs.jsonl`